francescogerardomarra/its/modulo27/8_spring_framework_introduction.md

 Spring Boot is a sub-project of the Spring Framework that simplifies the development of Spring applications by:
 - Providing pre-configured templates.
 - Eliminating the need for extensive configuration.
-- Embedding a web server (e.g., Tomcat or Jetty) for easy deployment.
+- Embedding a web server (e.g. Tomcat or Jetty) for easy deployment.

 ---